What preventive screenings are available to Medicare patients and with what frequency?

 Should I sign up for Medicare Part A and B if I am still working?

-Note: If you are age 65 or older and working for a small company (fewer than 20 employees), you should talk to your employee health benefits administrator before making any decision not to take Medicare Part B. If your employer has less than 20 employees, Medicare is the primary payer and your group health insurance would be the secondary payer.
+Note: If you are age 65 or older and working for a small company (fewer than 20 colleagues), you should talk to your colleague health benefits administrator before making any decision not to take Medicare Part B. If your employer has less than 20 employees, Medicare is the primary payer and your group health insurance would be the secondary payer.

 Why am I being billed for drugs I received while I was in the hospital for an outpatient procedure?

 Medicare Part B (medical insurance) only covers certain drugs in the outpatient setting.
 Drugs given by infusion or injection would be examples of covered drugs.
 Medicare regulations have determined that self administered drugs, or drugs that the patient is able to administer to themselves are not covered by Medicare Part B and the hospital must bill the patient for those charges.
 Some Part D Plans will reimburse the patient for self administered charges.
 Please contact your Part D Drug plan for information about how to submit a claim.
 You may contact the PFS Call Center at 217-788-3162 for an itemized list of any self administered drugs that may appear on your outpatient bill.

 Medicare covers many health screenings and most have frequency limitations, however, high risk patients may be covered for more frequent testing than those patients with a lower risk.
 For a complete listing, please refer to Medicare’s website at www.medicare.gov.

 Mammograms – Women age 40 and older covered by Medicare can get a screening mammogram every 12 months.

 Colorectal Cancer Screening – All people with Medicare who are aged 50 and older are covered for colorectal screenings: